SourLemonJuice/ipapi-agent/docs/api-reference.md

 ## GET `/query`

-Same as above, but request your client IP address.
+Same as above, but responded with your client IP address.

 ## GET `/generate_204`